A Semi-Supervised Approach for Power System Event Identification: Semi-supervised Event Identification: Model Learning and Validation

 \section{Semi-supervised Event Identification: \\ Model Learning and Validation}

-Our procedure to test semi-supervised methods consists of three steps: (i) pseudo-labeling of unlabeled samples in the training set with mixed labeled and unlabeled samples, $\mathbf{D}^{(s)}_{M}$, (ii) training a classifier using the combined labeled and pseudo-labeled samples, and (iii) evaluating the classifier's performance on previously unseen data in the validation set, $\mathbf{D}_{V}$.
+Our procedure to test semi-supervised methods consists of three steps: (i) pseudo-labeling of unlabeled samples in the training set with mixed labeled and unlabeled samples, $\mathbf{D}^{(s)}_{M}$, (ii) training a classifier using the combined labeled and pseudo-labeled samples, and (iii) evaluating the classifier's performance on the validation set, $\mathbf{D}_{V}$.

-The overview of the proposed approach is shown in Fig. \ref{fig: Framework_orig}.
+The overview of the proposed approach is shown in Fig.~\ref{fig: Framework_orig}.
 Given semi-supervised model $\mathcal{F}_1$ and a classifier $\mathcal{F}_{2}$, we start with the labeled samples within the $k\Th$ fold and the $q\Th$ split of the training set.
-Using these labeled samples, we perform grid search \cite{gridsearch} to obtain hyper-parameters for the models $\mathcal{F}_1$ and $\mathcal{F}_2$, denoted as $\theta^*_1$ and $\theta^*_{2}$.
-(Note that these hyper-parameters will differ based on $k$ and $q$.)
-Subsequently, we use the matrix of event features and the corresponding matrix of labels in the $\mathbf{D}^{(s)}_{M}$ to assign pseudo labels on the unlabeled samples using $\mathcal{F}_1$.
-Utilizing the obtained labeled and pseudo labeled samples, $\widehat{\mathbf{D}}^{(s)}_{M}$, we then use model $\mathcal{F}_{2}$ to assign labels to the events in the validation dataset $\mathbf{D}_{V}$.
-In the subsequent subsections, we will describe which models we use as $\mathcal{F}_1,\mathcal{F}_2$ in this procedure.
+Using these labeled samples, we perform grid search \cite{gridsearch} to obtain hyperparameters for the models $\mathcal{F}_1$ and $\mathcal{F}_2$, denoted as $\theta^*_1$ and $\theta^*_{2}$.
+(Note that these hyperparameters will differ based on $k$ and $q$.)
+Subsequently, we use the matrix of event features and the corresponding matrix of labels in the $\mathbf{D}^{(s)}_{M}$ to assign pseudo-labels on the unlabeled samples using $\mathcal{F}_1$.
+Utilizing the obtained labeled and pseudo-labeled samples, $\widehat{\mathbf{D}}^{(s)}_{M}$, we then use model $\mathcal{F}_{2} \in \{\text{SVMR, SVML, GB, DT, $K$NN}\}$ to assign labels to the events in the validation dataset $\mathbf{D}_{V}$.
+In the subsequent subsections, we will describe which models we use as $\mathcal{F}_1$ in this procedure.